newrelic/entity-definitions/docs/golden_metrics.md

 # Golden Metrics

-The most important metrices for a specific entity type.
+The most important metrics for a specific entity type.

 We allow a maximum of 10 metrics but recommend no more than 3.